 New London Ledge was the last remaining manned lighthouse on Long Island Sound when it was finally destaffed in 1987.
 The automation process began in 1984, when the Fresnel lens was dismantled and removed from the lantern room and replaced by a modern beacon.
 During its final years of manned operation, a four-man Coast Guard crew was typically on duty for tours of eighteen months at a time.
-Each crew member stood guard for a daily 12-hour watch, during which his duties included monitoring the light, transmitting weather information to ships and shore, and cleaning performing maintenance on the station.
+Each crew member stood guard for a daily twelve-hour watch, during which his duties included monitoring the light, transmitting weather information to ships and shore, and performing maintenance on the station.
 Every few weeks, the crew received six days of shore leave.
 Life on the remote station must have been less than exciting for some of the young crew members – the final day of manned operation shows a log entry reading, “Rock of slow torture.
-Ernie's domain.
+Ernie’s domain.
 Hell on earth – may New London Ledge’s light shine on forever because I’m through.
 I will watch it from afar while drinking a brew.”

-On May 1, 2013, the General Services Administration announced that New London Ledge Lighthouse was excess to the needs of the Coast Guard and was "being made available at no cost to eligible entities defined as federal agencies, state and local agencies, non-profit corporations, educational agencies, or community development organizations, for education, park, recreation, cultural, or historic preservation purposes."
-Interested entities were given sixty days to submit a letter of interest, and in 2014,the New London Maritime Society was announced as the new owner of the lighthouse.
-The New London Ledge Lighthouse Foundation, an all-volunteer organization, will still continue its role of restoring, preserving, and interpreting the lighthouse.
+On May 1, 2013, the General Services Administration announced that New London Ledge Lighthouse was excess to the needs of the Coast Guard and was “being made available at no cost to eligible entities defined as federal agencies, state and local agencies, non-profit corporations, educational agencies, or community development organizations, for education, park, recreation, cultural, or historic preservation purposes.”
+Interested entities were given sixty days to submit a letter of interest, and in 2014, the New London Maritime Society was announced as the new owner of the lighthouse.
+New London Ledge Lighthouse Foundation, an all-volunteer organization, will still continue its role of restoring, preserving, and interpreting the lighthouse.